SheryllD/Divide-nGo-/README.md

 Divide&Go

 # Description
-Divide & Go is a user-friendly application that facilitates the division of expenses among friends and family.
+Divide&Go is a user-friendly application that facilitates the division of expenses among friends and family.
 It offers a centralized platform where you can effortlessly organize all your shared bills, enabling everyone involved to have a clear view of who owes what.
 Whether you're embarking on a group trip with your friends or splitting the costs of rent and groceries with your flatmates.
 Divide&Go provides a convenient way to manage and track your shared expenses.

 # MVP
 MVP definition here, list of minimum features